LuC-9/Python-Punderful/README.md

-# 📘 Learn Python by Doing – Sample Chapters
+# 📘 Python Punderful – Sample Chapters

 Welcome!
 This repo contains **sample chapters** from my upcoming book:
-**“Learn Python by Doing”** — a hands-on guide to mastering Python with real-world examples.
+**“Python Punderful”** — a hands-on guide to mastering Python with real-world examples.

 ---